Weed Measurements Guide: From Grams to Ounces

 Industry Standard Sizing

 It's the industry acknowledging what consumers actually need and buy.
 These breakpoints exist because they align with how people actually consume cannabis.
+Shop our premium cannabis flower to see this sizing in action.

 The Five Standard Weights